iodepo/odis-arch/schema/docs/publishing.md

 entry in the document head.

-An example data graph can be seen below but we will be updating this with a better example and also provide some more technical details for publishers for things like schema and validation approaches.
+An example data graph can be seen below.
+However, check the various thematic sections for more examples for a given thematic area.

 Providers may also wish to provide content negotiation for type application/ld+json for these resources.
-Some indexers,  like Gleaner, will attempt to negotiate for the specific serialization and this will likely lighten the load on the servers going forward.
+Some indexers,  like Gleaner, will attempt to negotiate for i the specific serialization and this will likely lighten the load on the servers going forward.

 ```json
 {